ping-armo-fati/My-All-MD-MKDocs/README.md

-# My-All-MD-sphinx-rtd-mirror
+# My-All-MD-MKDocs

-my all markdown files to create a html by sphinx and commit to read the docs, the projection frame are refer to the Gymnasium's doc
+my all markdown files to create a html by MkDocs and commit to read the docs,

 ##  install MKDocs

 ``` shell
 pip install mkdocs
 # init